nuvolaris/nuvolaris-testing/CISETUP.md

 # Setup of Continuos Integration

-Those notes to remind the steps executed to build our CI environment.
+Those notes are to remind the steps executed to build our CI environment.

 ## Overview